asstella/DSA4213_AcademIQ/README.md

 ## Interactive examples

-If you prefer learning by doing, you can run `wave fetch` command that will download all the existing small Python examples that show Wave in action.
+If you prefer hands-on learning, you can run `wave fetch` command that will download all the existing small Python examples that show Wave in action.
 The best part is that all these examples are interactive, meaning you can edit their code directly within the browser and observe the changes.

 ## Learn More